Learning About Substance Use During and After Pregnancy

 Problems caused by substance use can include:

-• Problems with how an infant's heart, lungs, and brain work.
+- Problems with how an infant's heart, lungs, brain and other organs work.

-• Lifelong learning, emotional, or physical problems for a child.
+- Lifelong learning, emotional, behaviour or physical problems for a child.

 How is it treated?

-Medicines are often used to treat alcohol or drug use during and after pregnancy.
+Medicines are often used to treat alcohol or other substance use before, during and after pregnancy.
 Your doctor can prescribe medicines to help you quit or to help you get through withdrawal symptoms.

 Where can you learn more?